Cmdpro/Data-Essence/modchanges.md

 ### Additions
 - Added (Enchanted) Golden Apples and Sweet/Glow Berries to the Plant Siphon fuel map
 - Added EMI category for Mineral Purification Chamber recipes
-- Added documentation about the Mineral Purification's yields to its Data Tablet entry
+- Added documentation about the Mineral Purification Chamber's yields to its Data Tablet entry

 ### Changes
 - Buffed Nether Wart's output in the Plant Siphon